subramanianv/uport-persona/README.md

 <a name="MutablePersona.addAttribute"></a>

 ### MutablePersona.addAttribute(attribute, privSignKey)
 Adds a self signed attribute to the persona.
-Only to be used if you can send transactions as persona.address.
+Only to be used if you own the pubSignKey of this persona.

 **Kind**: static method of <code>[MutablePersona](#MutablePersona)</code>